 Exp.
 1. Evaluate impact of SCN2A deficiency on neuronal activity in hCS and hStrS by patch-clamp recording.

 To assess SCN2A deficient impact on neuronal excitability, I will use patch-clamp to characterize electrophysiological phenotypes.
 4-month-old WT and C959X mutation hCS and hStrS will be sliced (200 μm thick) using a vibratome (Leica VT1200 S).
 Pyramidal neurons in hCS and medium spiny neurons (MSN) in hStrS will be recorded by a standard internal solution for whole-cell current-clamp recording33.
 Parameters including resting membrane potential (RMP), sag ratio, input resistance, and firing number during 400-ms current pulses from -200 to +400 pA will be measured.
 Recorded neurons will be labeled with a neurobiotin tracer added into the internal solution for post-recording visualization.
-At least 20 cells will be analyzed in 4-10 organoids.

 Exp.
 2. Determine the overall neural activity of hCS and hStrS with SCN2A deficiency by MEA recording.

 To assess the impact of SCN2A deficiency on overall neural activity in organoids, I will conduct MEA recording (Axion system) on hCS.
 4-month-old WT and SCN2A-C959X hCS will be seeded on PLO-laminin-coated 48-well MEA plates, following our established protocol39.
 Organoids will be maintained in BrainPhys medium with additives for 2 weeks, then recorded for 10 minutes after stabilized for 5 minutes in the Maestro system at 37°C and 5% CO2.
 Voltage spikes, active electrodes, firing rate, synchrony index, and bursting frequency will be analyzed using the Neural Metrics Tool (version 2.4, Axion Biosystems).
-The analysis will encompass 2 groups with 8-10 organoids per group.

 Exp.
 3. Examine cellular and subcellular structural alteration in hCS, and hStrS by immunostaining.